-And, statistically at least, we don’t seem to spend more of these hours working.
-Statistics NZ conducts a Time Use Survey every 10 years to learn how Kiwis spend their time.
+Interestingly, Statistics NZ conducts a Time Use Survey every 10 years to learn how Kiwis spend their time.
 Between 1989 and the most recent survey in the year to 2010, there was no overall change in the total time spent on labour force activities.
 In fact, people employed full time did 26 minutes less a day, although some groups, such as sole parents with children under 15 years and people aged 45+, did more.
 The survey found in that 10-year period, the top five activities that New Zealanders aged 12+ spent most of their time on didn’t change: sleeping, paid work, watching television, eating, drinking and socialising with others.
 These five activities accounted for 69 per cent of an average diary day in 2009 to 2010 and 68 per cent in 1998 to 1999.
 It would be interesting to see what those numbers are like now.

 Technology to the rescue

 It could easily be argued that technology has changed our time use drastically.
 Since 2010, the smartphone has become ubiquitous and many of us are ‘on duty’ work-wise, able to respond to emails and calls, at any time of the day or night.
 And social media use is now a constant, and often time consuming, part of daily life.

 “Technology is the ultimate double-edged sword around busyness,” Ms Thompson says.

 In many ways technology has freed up huge amounts of time.

 “Look at washing machines and dishwashers.
 My granny used to have Monday as ‘wash day’ and it would take the entire day.
 She had a mangle she turned by hand, not a tumble dryer.
 We are so unbelievably lucky to have as much technology at our disposal that has saved us so much time and energy,” she says.